-In 28 years of play, the team has compiled a 1,067-480 record, eight WCL West/South titles, two WCL South first-half titles, one WCL South second-half title, three Portland City League championships, three PIL South titles, a Kamloops International Baseball Tournament championship and five West Coast League crowns.
+In 30 years of play, the team has compiled a 1,157-510 record, eleven WCL West/South titles, three WCL South first-half titles, three WCL South second-half title, three Portland City League championships, three PIL South titles, a Kamloops International Baseball Tournament championship and seven West Coast League crowns.

 Over three decades, Knights rosters have featured 174 players who went on to sign with MLB clubs and play affiliated professional baseball.
-50 former Knights were active affiliated pros in 2017, including fourteen in Major League Baseball and two in Nippon Professional Baseball (Japan).
+46 former Knights were active affiliated pros in 2019, including 10 in Major League Baseball.

 The squad is made up of collegiate players primarily from the West Coast.